OISF/suricata/doc/userguide/rules/flow-keywords.rst

 So we'll get an alert ONLY if usernamecount is over five.

-So now let’s say we want to get an alert as above but NOT if there have been more occurrences of that username logging out.
-Assuming this particular protocol indicates a log out with "jonkman logout", let’s
+So now let's say we want to get an alert as above but NOT if there have been more occurrences of that username logging out.
+Assuming this particular protocol indicates a log out with "jonkman logout", let's
 try:

 ::